 One of the most obvious features of the church is that it does not align with the nearby streets; the nave was probably built before the present street system was established, and the site was so irregular that the church was at an angle and the tower had to be built on land belonging to the Dean and Chapter of the Cathedral.
 The parishioners paid an annual rent to the Cathedral of 1s8d until 1931.

 St Martin's is an oasis of calm, a peaceful place to sit and let the bustle of the Cathedral Close die away.
-The most intriguing feature for me were the wonderful memorials on the walls.
-The ornate monument to Judith Wakeman (1643) is a symphony of gilding, and the Codrington memorial (1801) is a wonderful piece of 19th century sentimentality.
+The most intriguing feature for me was the wonderful collection of memorials on the walls.
+The ornate monument to Judith Wakeman (1643) is a symphony of gilding, and the Codrington memorial (1801) is a wonderful piece of 19th-century sentimentality.